What’s Important to Know about a Gummy Smile?

 How to fix a gummy smile?

 A smile with gums is often a purely aesthetic problem that does not affect the health of the teeth and does not depend on it.
 However, it’s better to take a consultation to understand what causes your gums to be more visible.
 When you find out the reasons, the doctor will pick up the appropriate method of correction, and you will be able to choose the time for treatment.
-Dr. Aalam and Dr.Krivitsky state there are several ways to improve the smile line, depending on each patients’ specific needs, such as:
+Dr. Aalam and Dr.Krivitsky state there are several ways to improve the smile line and fix a gummy smile, depending on each patients’ specific needs, such as:

 - aesthetic crown lengthening